|

 States. n4a advocates on behalf of the local aging agencies to ensure that needed resources and support services are available to older Americans.
 The fundamental mission of the AAAs and Title VI programs is

-to provide services which make it possible for older individuals to remain in their home,
+to provide services which make it possible for older individuals to remain in their home, thereby preserving their independence and dignity.
+These agencies coordinate and support a wide

 range of home- and community-based services, including information and referral, home-delivered and congregate meals, transportation, employment services, senior centers, adult day care and a long-term care ombudsman program. n4a's primary mission is to build the capacity of its members to help older persons